Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract4_Redacted.md

 Plan shall apply new per diems, percent of charge, and per visit rates to dates of service no later than sixty (60) days after the date it receives the letter from the Provider or the Medicare effective date, whichever is later.
-Plan shall not adjust Provider's compensation retroactively. or Hospitals, Method 11 billing shall not apply even if Provider is a Hospital Method II biller in licare.
-Consequently, a Hospital shall not bill for professional services furnished in an outpatient department on its Claim.
+Plan shall not adjust Provider's compensation retroactively. o Hospitals, Method 11 billing shall not apply even if Provider is a Hospital Method I! biller in Medicare.
+Consequently, A rnaermE: Hospital shall not bill for professional services furnished in an outpatient department on its Claim.
 Provider and Plan acknowledge that these services shall be separately billed and compensated through separate professional agreements.
 When determining the amount payable to Provider, any reimbursement terms in this Agreement that are based, in